-*Disclaimer: Please note that this post contains affiliate links.
-If you click through and make a purchase, I may receive a commission at no additional cost to you.
-Thanks for your support.
+*Disclaimer: This post contains affiliate links.
+If you click through and make a purchase, I receive a commission at no additional cost to you.
+Full disclaimer policy can be found here.

-The trip was a last-minute decision after returning from Asheville, and I had to pull everything together in a hurry.
-With so much information about Savannah online, it wasn’t difficult to put together an itinerary.
+Even though the trip was a last-minute decision after returning from Asheville and I had to pull everything together in a hurry, it wasn’t difficult.

-Wanting to push the envelope, I added a few days in Charleston on the way back home, but that’s another story.
+I was so inspired, I even added a few days in Charleston on the way back home, but that’s another story.

-Before leaving, I had been watching the weather like a hawk thanks to rain in the forecast.
-I know you’re supposed to be flexible with trips and go with the flow and all that, but I had a short amount of time and had packed the itinerary to the brim.
+Okay, I knew there was rain in the forecast and I know you’re supposed to be flexible with trips and go with the flow and all that.
+But I had a short amount of time and had packed the itinerary to the brim.